awslabs/gluonts/docs/examples/extended_forecasting_tutorial/extended_tutorial.md

 ## 1.2 Create artificial datasets

-We can easily create a complex artificial time series dataset using the `ComplexSeasonalTimeSearies` module.
+We can easily create a complex artificial time series dataset using the `ComplexSeasonalTimeSeries` module.

 ```python